Habsburg myth

-Some important novelists that helped the emergence of what is nowadays referred to as the Habsburg myth were Stefan Zweig and Joseph Roth.
-A possible correlation has been made between the Habsburg myth and the rise of fascism in parts of Europe in the 20th century.
-It has also been related to the current European Union (EU), as some early proponents of European integration and a pan-European identity were inspired in the supranational multiethnic Habsburg Monarchy.
+The myth or nostalgia related to the pre-1918 sitution can be found among liberals as well conservative.
+The liberal tendency longed for the (perceived) multi-ethnic or non-nationalist character of the old monarchy.
+It has also been related to the current European Union (EU), as some early proponents of European integration and a pan-European identity were inspired in Habsburg Monarchy.